LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabus.md

 * Speed and optimisation
 * Advanced Programming Techniques

-## Pre-requisites
+## Pre-requisites/Co-requisites

 Basic programming knowledge.
 Students should have done an introductory course in Python, we will provide a recommended online course.

 ## Schedule

+### Class Structure
+* Each session is a self-contained module
+* A set of questions and exercises are proposed at the end of each session as individual work
+### Assessments
+The assessment of this module is based on a code assignment.
+Students are expected to submit a short report and your code.
+The purpose of the report is to answer the non-coding questions, to present results and provide a brief description of design choices and implementation.
+This correspond to 20% of the total grade for the data science module.

+## Schedule and weekly learning goals

 ### Week 1 (6 hours):